ximbi1/AOP-007/README.md

 - Clear phases: analysis → planning → execution → evaluation → correction; capture stdout/stderr and retry with hypotheses when needed.
 - Stop when appropriate: success detected, attempts exhausted, or human decision required.
 - Treat model output as hypotheses; prefer “not clear” over false certainty.
+- Respect sub-goal boundaries: each subobjective uses its exact text for inference and evidence; no cross-contamination of types or artifacts.

 ## Local model backend